enfence/remote-exec/README.md

   If enabled for a command or guard (the same selection semantics as for `request_pty` apply), the commands will not be printed.

+* `live_stream` (default: false): If true, the output of the main command is shown in real-time (except for line-buffering).
+This does not apply to guard commands (the output of guard commands is only in the debug log).

+* `max_buffer_size`: Restrict the maximum number of codepoints in the Ruby string to buffer for non-streaming commands.
+If the number is exceeded, older data will be discarded (but the resource will continue to execute).

+  Setting this can cause:

+  - Memory exhaustion (obviously)
+  - High CPU use if the remote command exceeds the limit, since the ringbuffer is not implemented very cleverly.

+  Note: This limit is a soft limit and may be (temporarily) exceeded by an amount equal to the buffer size of the network stack.

+* `max_line_length`: The maximum length of a single line for streamed output.
+  If the line length is exceeded, the line is emitted as if it had been ended.
+  No *data* is lost, but ambiguity about line breaks is introduced.

+  Note: This limit is a soft limit and may be exceeded by an amount equal to the buffer size of the network stack.

 #### Guards